New Years Deals:

 RPM (Rounds per minute)

-RPM is a measure of the motor’s turning speed, or how many total rounds (turns) the motor performs per minute
+RPM is a measure of the motor’s turning Speed, or how many total rounds (turns) the engine performs per minute

 MOSFET